flexiodata/functions-wikipedia/README.md

 4. In the respository URL box, enter the name of this repository, which is "flexiodata/functions-wikipedia"
 5. Click "Create Function Mount"

+If you prefer, you can also install these using the [Flex.io Wikipedia Integration](https://www.flex.io/integrations/wikipedia).

-## Using the Wikipedia Spreadsheet Functions
+## Using the Functions

 Once you've installed the function pack, you're ready to use the functions.